chinenual/Chinenual-VCV/README.md

 ![module-screenshot](./doc/MIDIRecorder.png)

 A multi-track recorder to capture a VCV performance to a standard MIDI file.
-Supports up to 10 polyphonic tracks, capturing CV in the same way the VCV core CV-MIDI module does.
+Supports up to 10 polyphonic tracks, converting CV in the same way the VCV core CV-MIDI module does.

 Each row of inputs corresponds to one track of MIDI.